iskodirajga/buzzingpixel.com/system/user/content/software/fabricator/documentation/sections/01--getting-started/02--project.md

 The key of items in this object is the output file name and location.
 The value can be either a string file path to compile, or an array of files to compile.

+### `jsBuildBefore`

+Type: array
+Note: Items are relative to the `source` directory

+All files listed in this array will be compiled into the primary JS output file before the rest of your JS.

 ### `jsBuild`

 Type: array
 Note: Items are relative to the `source` directory

 All files listed in this array will be compiled into the primary JS output file.

+### `jsBuildAfter`

+Type: array
+Note: Items are relative to the `source` directory

+All files listed in this array will be compiled into the primary JS output file after the rest of your JS.

 ### `jsFiles`